 There are over 390 students from over 30 countries at HOPAC.
 While the majority of the students are Christian, students of Hindu and Muslim faith are also represented in the student body.

-Currently, we have teachers from the U.S., the U.K., India, Cameroon, Ghana, Uganda, Kenya, Zimbabwe, and Tanzania.
+Currently, we have teachers from the U.S., the U.K., India, Cameroon, Ghana, Uganda, Kenya, Zimbabwe, Canada, Malawi, and Tanzania.

 The Ministry of Education in Tanzania requires that expatriate teachers applying for a teaching license for the first time: